-It is a difficult, yet brave and courageous moment when someone makes the decision to pursue mental health therapy.
-But more difficult than the decision to go to therapy is the decision of who to go to for therapy.
+It's a difficult, yet brave and courageous moment when someone makes the decision to pursue mental health therapy.
+More difficult than the decision to go to therapy is the decision of who to choose as a therapist.

-So, how does someone find a good therapist?
+So, how does someone find a good psychotherapist?

 Types of Therapists

-First, it's important to think about the type of therapist you think is best for your presenting symptoms and issues.
+First, it is important to think about the type of therapist you think is best for your presenting symptoms and issues.
 There are many kinds of mental health therapists, but sometimes understanding "who does what" can be confusing.
-Here is a list to help identify the specialties and degrees of therapists.
+Here is a list to help identify the specialties and degrees therapists can hold.

-Psychologists are generally Doctors of Philosophy (Ph.D.), Doctors of Psychology (Psy.D.), or Doctors of Education (Ed.D.) who must complete at least four years of post graduate school, however, only those who have been licensed can call themselves Psychologists.
+In the United States, Doctors of Philosophy (Ph.D.), Doctors of Psychology (Psy.D.), or Doctors of Education (Ed.D.) must complete at least four years of post graduate school, however, only those who have been licensed can call themselves Psychologists.
 Licensed practicing psychologists are specifically trained in the mind and behavior as well as diagnosis, assessment and treatment of mental, emotional, and behavioral disorders.
 The treatment provided is "talk therapy".
 It is important to know that not all psychologists are experienced therapists.
 Some specialize in areas such as statistical research or industrial psychology, and may have little experience treating people.
 Therefore, it is important to inquire about the caliber of clinical experiences.
-Psychologists do not prescribe medication.
+Generally speaking, most psychologists do not prescribe medication.

-Psychiatrists (M.D.) complete a medical degree like any other physician, followed by a four-year psychiatry specialty.
+A Psychiatrist completes a medical degree (M.D.) like any other physician, followed by a four-year psychiatry specialty.
 Psychiatrists prescribe medication yet sometimes do psychotherapy with patients.
 Psychiatrists, unlike Psychologists, have the background and experience to understand how the body and the mind as a whole react when psychiatric medication is given, and have extensively studied the total body including brain biochemistry, tissues, glands, and organs, leading to a fundamental understanding of how these all interact and react to the patient's environment in mental health and mental illness.

 From Word of Mouth To Yellow Pages

-1) Word of Mouth: Asking a friend or relative that you trust can be a great way of finding a reliable therapist.
+Word of mouth: Asking a friend or relative that you trust can be a great way of finding a reliable therapist.
 When a clinician is highly regarded, there is usually a buzz in the community about him or her.

-4) Insurance Company: If you have an insurance company, or must work through a managed care group, call them directly and ask them to give you a few names of therapists in your area, and ones that specialize in the disorders or issues you're experiencing.
+Insurance Company: If you have an insurance company, another suggestion is to call them directly and ask them to give you a few names of therapists in your area, and ones that specialize in the disorders or issues with which you are experiencing.

 The Initial Phone Call

 Once you have a few names, find the time to call each one and talk on the phone with him or her.
 You can get a great feel for a professional during this informal chat.
 If you make a connection on the phone, arrange for an appointment to consult with the therapist.
 I call this "the meet and greet" consult where I get to meet the potential patient, assess the symptoms and issues and make sure that my training and expertise are appropriate for the necessary treatment.
-This is a time where the potential patient gets to know me as well, how I'll work, my approach to treatment and the parameters of therapy.
-Though comfort and connection are necessary factors, so too are making sure that the therapist of your choice is educated, seasoned and a specialist in what you need help with.
+This is a time where the potential patient gets to know me as well, how I will work and also learns about my approach to treatment and the parameters of therapy.
+Though comfort and connection are necessary factors, so too are making sure that the therapist of your choice is educated, seasoned and a specialist in what you are seeking.

 1. What is your professional training and degree?

-2. How much specialized training and experience do you have with what I'm experiencing?
+2. How much specialized training and experience have you had with what I am seeking help for?

-3. What theoretical school or kind of treatment do you practice?
+3. What theoretical school of thought do you follow?

 4. How long are the sessions?